News and Updates

 Hello, Word Lovers!

-Check out this snippet of what we have in store for you in the coming weeks.
+Check out these snippets of what’s happening in the coming weeks.

-As some of you know, I’m a professional and academic writer and editor.
+As some of you know, I’m a professional and academic author and editor.
 This is my first foray into novel writing.
 I’m certainly learning a lot!

-While I waited for agents to respond to my rewrite of Thunderhead Rising, the first of the Peter Calder Suspense Thriller series, I decided to shell out some cash and have my plot (as presented in my synopsis) critiqued by a respected agent.
+Last year, while I waited for agents to respond to my rewrite of Brothers and Sisters, the first of the Thunderhead Rising Suspense Thriller series, I decided to shell out some cash and have my plot (as presented in my synopsis) critiqued by a respected agent.

 In her kind and thorough critique, the agent told me I’d written two parallel stories that might work best if separated.
 They’ve got lots of action and interesting characters, but they’re not coming together tightly enough.
 One, she said, is a psychological thriller and the other a crime thriller.